OFFLINE MEDICINE DATABASE

 Is the documentation available in languages other than Polish?

-Where does the SPC data come from?
+Where does the SmPC data come from?